 An entity file can have one or more animations.
 In order to have animations there needs to be a mesh connected to the entity file as well.
-Animations are connected to the entity as separate files (".dae_anim" or ".anim").
-It is okay for several entities to share the same animations.
+Animations are connected to the entity as separate files (".dae anim" or ".anim").
+It is okay if several entities share the same animations.